OpenVoiceOS/community-docs/docs/install_raspbian.md

 Raspberry Pi Imager is available [here](https://www.raspberrypi.com/software/).
 There have been issues when using Raspberry Pi Imager to burn pre-built images.
 From Linux we have had success starting the imager with the command `sudo raspi-imager`.

-## Use a pre-built OVOS/PI Environment image saved to an SD card (option on hold as we build a central image server)
+## Use a pre-built OVOS/PI Environment image saved to an SD card

-We are currently in the process of building a centralized image server for our pre-built images.
-Once the server is complete, you'll be able to download a pre-built OVOS/PI image from a central site.
-Thank you for your patience.
+Download a pre-built OVOS/PI image from our [raspbian-ovos download site](https://ovosimages.ziggyai.online/raspbian).

 Here are two methods to install your OVOS/PI image file onto your SD card.